The New Orleans Saints are familiar with strong emotions as they walk off the field at Bank of America Stadium.

 Coach calls

-Even in a game with a resounding win and positivity, it's hard not to be critical of some of the Kellen Moore decision-making in this game.
+Even in a game with a resounding win and positivity, it's hard not to be critical of some of the Kellen Moore decision-making on the whole.

-The first was the first decision of the game, when the Saints decided to defer.
-I agreed with that decision after the Saints opted to take the ball first in the previous two games and failed to score points in either first quarter.
+One of those came after his first decision of the game, when the Saints decided to defer.
+I agreed with that decision after the Saints opted to take the ball first in the previous two games and failed to score in either first quarter.
 My gripe was when they decided which side of the field to defend, and they chose to have the wind at their back in the first and third quarters.
 It was a significant wind blowing directly from end zone to end zone.
-The decision meant that the Saints were playing into the wind in the second and fourth quarters and the Panthers had the wind at their back.
+That choice meant that the Saints were playing into the wind in the second and fourth quarters and the Panthers had the wind at their back.

-There was also the decision to kick a field goal from the 2 yard line in the first quarter, something that I'd argue modern analytics would fire you out of a cannon for even considering.
-What makes it all the more frustrating is that the Saints saw firsthand why going on 4th down is the call just a few weeks ago.
-The Saints got the goal line stand, but the Bucs took advantage of a Saints drive at their goal line with a pick-6.
+There was also the decision to kick a field goal from the 2 yard line in the first quarter, something that modern analytics would fire you out of a cannon for even considering.
+What makes it all the more frustrating is that the Saints saw firsthand why going on 4th down in that situation is the call just a few weeks ago.
+The Saints got the goal line stand, but all winning meant was the opportunity to start a drive from the 1 yard line.
+The Bucs took advantage two plays later with a pick-6.
 You should never bypass that premium of a scoring opportunity, even with an offense that was desperate to put points on the board.
 It probably didn't help that your first three plays from the 1 netted -1 yard.

 Those are just a few examples, but I'm sure I could come up with more.
-I just come away too much of the time that the head coach is coaching not to lose.
+I just come away too much of the time feeling like the head coach is coaching not to lose.

 ━━